guaka/WEBitchat/README.md

 ## Overview

-The Bitchat Nostr Visualizer is a single-page HTML application that connects to multiple Nostr relays to display Bitchat location channel messages (Kind 20000 events) in real-time.
+WEBitchat is a single-page HTML application that connects to multiple Nostr relays to display Bitchat location channel messages (Kind 20000 events) in real-time.
 It provides both a map view and a chronological activity feed.

 ## Features